top of page

 I have now read all 3 biographies written about David Syme, and each gives its own unique perspective on this complex, enigmatic man who wielded so much power in Victoria in the late 1800's.

-I have handled and examined his personal diaries, investigated the architect of the tomb - Walter Richmond Butler - and in varying degrees from considerable to minor could tell you something about each of his and his wife Annabella’s 9 children.
+I have handled and examined his personal diaries, investigated one of the architects of the tomb - Walter Richmond Butler - and in varying degrees from considerable to minor could tell you something about each of his and his wife Annabella’s 9 children.

 The Soul And David Syme I (a reflection of the title of his final book, "The Soul (A Study And An Argument)", is based on a photograph taken from the J.T.
 Collins Collection, La Trobe Picture Collection, State Library of Victoria., January 12th 1963.